kenhyj/Traceify/README.md

 - NOSQL

 A combination of HTML, CSS, React JS was used to produce the frontend of the project.
 ReactJS provided the backbone of the frontend, CSS provided the styling and HTML provided some of the more convoluted boilerplate code such as inserting iframe codes.
-Redux was used primarily in Symptom Checker to provide results of the quiz and provide heat layers and markers for our Home page map.
+Redux was used primarily in Symptom Checker to provide results of the quiz and provide heat layers and markers for our Home page map.<br/>
 NodeJS uses were extensive.
-To name a few, its libraries provided a quick access to forming our backend and our connection to the database; NodeJS also provided linting and pre-made material user interface (MUI).
+To name a few, its libraries provided a quick access to forming our backend and our connection to the database; NodeJS also provided linting and pre-made material user interface (MUI).<br/>
 Our NoSQL via MongoDB was used to store reopening data, map data.
 Please refer to Database Collection section below.

 ### Database Collections (Example data below)